Are washcloths and other body scrubbers bacteria factories?

 My question is about the cleanliness of loofahs and other body scrubbers.
 Since they usually hang out in the shower where there is constant warmth and moisture, wouldn't they grow bacteria?
 How often should they (scrubbers) be changed or how do you clean them?
 The reason I ask is that I am experiencing some hives, and the only thing I can think that is causing it might be the scrubber gloves in my shower.

 Your suspicion as to the cause of your hives might be right.
-Natural (such as loofah, a cucumber-like vegetable) or synthetic sponges, cotton washcloths, and other "body scrubbers," as you called them, can certainly harbor and breed bacteria when left in warm, moist environments, such as bathrooms.
-These bacteria can cause skin conditions, such as folliculitis, an inflammation of the hair follicles brought about by infection.
+Natural sponges (such as loofahs, cucumber-like vegetables), synthetic sponges, cotton washcloths, and other "body scrubbers," as you called them, can certainly harbor and breed bacteria when left in warm, moist environments, such as bathrooms.